ezra-bible-app/ezrabibleapp.net/index.md

 ## Upcoming Features

 Ezra Bible App is currently on a bi-monthly release schedule.
-The next release [1.1]({{ site.github.repository_url }}/projects/7) is planned for June 2021.
+The next release [1.2]({{ site.github.repository_url }}/projects/8) is planned for August 2021.
 Here are some of the most noteworthy upcoming features:

-* In-tab search that also works on Android
-* Option to open book chapters individually instead of opening the whole book at once (for slower devices)
-* Emoji picker for text input fields
+* Verse detail view with interlinear mode
+* Enhanced module install assistant
-* Locale switch functionality
+* Module upgrade functionality

 <a name="installation"></a>